andreykaipov/goobs/README.md

 2021/06/14 02:22:18 Unhandled event: "SourceMuteStateChanged"
 Chat is muted? true
 ```

+We can also run this example with `OBS_DEBUG` set to a non-empty string.
+If we
+do, our client will log all of the raw sent requests and received responses.

 For further examples, it might help browsing through
 [`e2e/e2e_test.go`](./e2e/e2e_test.go), or through